Publishing and ethics

 The Editorial Board (hereafter: Editors) determines which contributions are published on the electronic platform of the Journal of Early Years Education.
 The board is responsible for the initial review of submitted papers, initiating the peer review process, evaluating the reviews, carrying out the editorial tasks required for publication and publishing papers accepted for publication.
 The Editors reserve the right to

-(1) run papers through a plagiarism detection system,
+(1) run papers through a plagiarism detection system (Turnitin),

 (2) reject a manuscript for formal or substantive deficiencies before the review process has begun.

 The publication of the manuscript and the editors’ ability to publish may also be limited by the laws on defamation, copyright infringement and plagiarism currently in force.
-The editorial team cannot be held responsible for any shortcomings in the plagiarism filtering system.
+The plagiarism detection system (Turnitin) supports the editorial review process; however, the editorial team always makes the final decision on whether plagiarism has occurred, based on its professional judgement.

 Publication and Conflict of Interest: Manuscripts accepted for publication will be published by the Editors.
 Papers awaiting publication but not yet published and results to be published may not be used by contributors in their research and publication activities.